llpeterson/e2e/rpc.md

 mechanism.
 That is, it ignores the stubs and focuses instead on the RPC protocol, sometimes referred to as a request/reply protocol, that transmits messages between client and server.
 The transformation of arguments into messages and *vice versa* is covered elsewhere.
+It is also important to keep in mind that the client and server programs are written in some programming language, meaning that a given RPC mechanism might support Python stubs, Java stubs, GoLang stubs, and so on, each of which includes language-specific idioms for how procedures are invoked.

 The term *RPC* refers to a type of protocol rather than a specific standard like TCP, so specific RPC protocols vary in the functions they